-Jonathan feels most grounded when running and biking in remote places with his family.
-He is committed to raising their three young children to lead thoughtful and compassionate lives as invested citizens with an adventurous spirit.
+Jonathan feels most grounded when running and biking long distances in remote places with his family.
+He and his partner, Elizabeth, are raising their three young children to lead thoughtful, compassionate lives as invested citizens with an adventurous spirit and an irrational love of OU football.
+Jonathan holds a M.S. in Materials Science and Engineering from Virginia Tech and a B.S. in Chemical Engineering from the University of Oklahoma.
+Jonathan is a Licensed Professional Engineer in the state of Texas.

 Watershed: Jonathan lives in the West Fork San Jacinto watershed